 If this all seems overwhelming or foreign to you, I can help!
-In my course Organize My Homeschool we cover a step-by-step process for selecting curriculum that fits ANY style.
-(More info about that below.)
+In my Homeschool Planning Boot Camp, you can plan your entire year!
+In 5 days you will be ready for your best year ever!
+(More info below.)

 I pray this post is a blessing to you and that it frees you to educate your kids in a way that is a perfect fit for them (even if your way is too cold, too bumpy, too hard, or too small for others).